 Most businesses use a web designer in crafting their website, since designing a website requires specialized skill and experience.
 You also want your design to support your goals, so most companies choose a custom e-commerce web design to create the right site.
+If you need a little help building an e-commerce website, you might follow up with Ecom Warrior Academy or another vendor near you.
 However, if using a developer to build your website doesn’t fit in your budget right now, I wrote an ebook that helps you build a website using step-by-step with tons of images and videos to guide you along your journey to a great website.

 Under NO CIRCUMSTANCES should you use those plug-and-play website builders such as Wix, Squarespace, and Weebly.
 Sure, these seem like a dream come true for small businesses or non-profits that want a web presence without spending a lot of money, but they’re a terrible choice according to most experts.
 Here’s a video with 4 reasons why you should never use a website builder (ignore the ad).

 To summarize, website builders have terrible SEO (which we’ll discuss later), are hard to move when you change your mind, are much more difficult to build they advertised, and look cookie-cutter regardless of how much effort you apply.
 Instead, build a self-hosted website using a CMS (content management system) such as WordPress (currently 455 million websites and counting, including Disney, BBC, and Sony) then build your website almost as easily as the website builders without writing a single line of code.

 So, now that I’ve hopefully convinced you to craft a website either on your own or by using a website developer, let’s move on to what you need to craft a great website.